intuinno/ParallelSpacesProject/README.md

+## 2013-03-27 6:49pm ##
+### Change
+The User Y axis change properly now.
+### To Do
+Fix x, y change bug in the KDE2D
+Add a support for the multiple axis of contour.
+Add a check button to enable density mode vs amplitude mode Fix search bar
+Fix selection double slider
+Add a check button to enable group mode contour plot to show negative plot

 ## 2013-03-27 12:31pm ##
 ### Change
 Add a support for the Multiple contour with class colors
 ### To Do
 Fix x, y change bug in the KDE2D
 Add a support for the multiple axis of contour.
+The User Y axis does not change.

 ## 2013-03-27 12:31pm ##